Aurelian: Conquest of the Gallic Empire

-Aurelian returned to Rome and won his last honorific from the Senate – ("Restorer of the World").
-This title was first assumed by Aurelian in late summer of 272, and had been carried previously by both Valerian and Gallienus.
-In four years, Aurelian had secured the frontiers of the Empire and reunified it.
+After Aurelian had succeeded in his reconquest of the Palmyrene Empire, he turned his attention to the Gallic Empire, beginning preparations for an invasion in 273.
+In early 274, Aurelian began to march into northern Gaul, while the leader of the Gallic Empire, Tetricus I, led his troops southward from Augusta Treverorum to meet him.
+The armies of Aurelian and Tetricus met in February or March 274 at the Battle of Châlons, near modern-day Châlons in north-eastern France.
+Roman sources, including Aurelius Victor, Eutropius, the Historia Augusta, and Orosius report that Tetricus had already made a deal with Aurelian, offering to betray his troops and surrender in exchange for an honourable defeat and no punishment, allegedly quoting the ghost of Palinurus from Virgil's Aeneid 6.365: eripe me his, invicte, malis ('pluck me out, O undefeated one, from these troubles').
+However, some modern historians have questioned this narrative and suggested that it may have been the product of Roman imperial propaganda.
+According to Alaric Watson, the higher discipline of the Roman forces, coupled with the greater military command of Aurelian, tipped the harsh battle in Roman favor, and after Tetricus was captured in the combat, the morale of the Gallic forces broke.

+Tetricus surrendered either directly after his defeat or later; the latest possible date for his surrender was March 274, when the Gallic mints switched from minting coins of Tetricus I and II to those of Aurelian.

 Reforms

 Aurelian was a reformer, and settled many important functions of the imperial apparatus, dealing with the economy and religion.
 He restored many public buildings, reorganized the management of the food reserves, set fixed prices for the most important goods, and prosecuted misconduct by the public officers.

 Religious reform

 Aurelian strengthened the position of the Sun god Sol Invictus as the main divinity of the Roman pantheon.
 His intention was to give to all the peoples of the Empire, civilian or soldiers, easterners or westerners, a single god they could believe in without betraying their own gods.
 The centre of the cult was a new temple, built in 274 and dedicated on December 25 of that year in the Campus Agrippae in Rome, with great decorations financed by the spoils of the Palmyrene Empire.

 During his short rule, Aurelian seemed to follow the principle of "one faith, one empire", which would not be made official until the Edict of Thessalonica.
 He appears with the title deus et dominus natus ("God and born ruler") on some of his coins, a style also later adopted by Diocletian.
 Lactantius argued that Aurelian would have outlawed all the other gods if he had had enough time.
 He was recorded by Christian historians as having organized persecutions.